 The Government announcements on the ban on conventional combustion engines will no doubt provide further challenges to the motor industry.

-There are no planned changes to the Code in 2023 on the way in which it operates, although the TMO is looking to continue its development and improvement of its internal processes.
+There are no planned changes to the Code in 2024 on the way in which it operates, although the TMO is continuing to look to continue to refine its internal processes and systems.

 Audit process